K’taka polls: Will scientist-turned-AAP leader be able to defeat Jagadish Shettar in his home turf?

 "I have almost 15 years of civic work behind me.
 Although I was working with the DRDO and later with private firms in Bengaluru, however, I always used to visit my hometown to do work for my fellow people," said Nargund.

-Nargund's commitment to his native place is well-established by his list of work which he has done so far.
+Nargund's commitment to his native place is well-established by the list of work which he has done so far.
 Some of the works which he has done as an activist and listed on the AAP website are:

 • Filed hundreds of RTI applications and conducted social audits to prevent misuse of government funds of crores of rupees